duncaningram/django-emailuser/README.md

     AUTH_USER_MODEL = 'emailuser.User'

-Then use `syncdb` to create the database tables and continue as normal.
+Then use `makemigrations`, `migrate emailuser`, and `migrate` to create the database tables and continue as normal.